AlexxIT/XiaomiGateway3/README.md

 If the integration is not in the list, you need to clear the browser cache.

-You need to install integration two times:
+You need to add integration two times:

 1. Cloud version.
 It used ONLY to load tokens and names for your devices from cloud.
 2. Gateway.
 It adds your gateway and all connected Zigbee, BLE and Mesh devices.

 You may skip 1st step if you know token for you Gateway.
 If you have multiple Gateways - repeat step 2 for each of them.

+You need gateway `key` only for Xiaomi Multimode Gateway on fw 1.5.5, [read more](https://github.com/AlexxIT/Blog/issues/13).

 **ATTENTION:** If you using two Hass with one gateway - you should use same integration version on both of them!